chemicalwolf1836/chemicalwolf1836/README.md

 ## 🔍 What I Do

-🎯 Building user-focused web tools using HTML, CSS, and JavaScript
+🎯 Building practical web tools and AI-assisted workflow systems using React, Next.js, and TypeScript.
 🤖 Creating workflow systems that leverage AI tools for structure and clarity
 💡 Improving usability and state persistence (localStorage, event handling)
 📌 Documenting my learning and code with clear READMEs